patriklindstrom/zetci/readme.md

 ### Sort output file
 ### compress large files that has key
 ### Guess format of datafiles when you use keys
+## Todos
+checkout right hash algoritmh.
+The default one for hashmap is not great for small och large date.
 # How to contribute
 ## These are the groundrules